netx-as/docs/docs/l3/l3-nat64.md

 3. BIB

 Binding Information Base (BIB) is a table that keeps a binding between a source IPv6 transport address and a source IPv4 transport address.
 Entries to the table are dynamically inserted based on active connections.
 It is also possible to add a static record to the table and create a permanent binding.
-A static record is used if a connection from the IPv4 network needs to established without prior communication — an analogy of IPv4 port forwarding.
+A static record is used if a connection from the IPv4 network needs to be established without prior communication — an analogy of IPv4 port forwarding.

 ```
 netx# ipv6 nat64 bib <ipv4 transport address> <ipv6 transport address>